 23. Sukarno, President of Indonesia - 1962

-24. Gerald Ford, President of the United States - 1975 (attacker subdued with empty hands)
+24. Gerald Ford, President of the United States - 1975 (attacker subdued empty-handed)

-27. Reagan, President of the United States - 1981 (attacker subdued using empty hands)
+27. Ronald Reagan, President of the United States - 1981 (attacker subdued using empty hands)

 29. Margaret Thatcher, British Prime Minister - 1984